-For the glucose screening, you will need to arrive to the office approximately 8:00am completely fasting.
+For the glucose screening, you will need to arrive to the office between 8:00 – 8:30am.
+You must be completely fasting.
 Fasting means nothing to eat or drink from midnight on.
 You can take a sip of water to quench your thirst, but nothing beyond a sip.

 When you arrive to the office, please let the receptionist know you are there for your glucose test.
 The lab technician will give you a bottle of a sweet, syrupy liquid which you will need to drink rather quickly.
 A blood sample will be collected exactly one hour later.